 Written by Dr. Julian De Silva

-In many parts of Asia, double eyelid surgery, also known as Asian Blepharoplasty is the most popular cosmetic procedure.
-London as an exciting multicultural city, has a relatively high demand for Asian Blepharoplasty.
-Although there are a variety of reasons why Asians seek eyelid cosmetic surgery, a common reason to improve the appearance of their eyes, to “open-up” the eyes.
-The procedure has become increasingly popular with teenagers and young adults undergoing the procedure with their parents consent in some Asian countries.
-Although the popularity of double eyelid surgery has grown rapidly in the last decade, the presence of a defined eyelid crease has long been valued because it is seen as an attractive and expressive appearance.
+In many parts of Asia, double eyelid surgery, also known as Asian blepharoplasty, is the most common cosmetic procedure.
+London as an exciting multicultural city, has a high demand for Asian Blepharoplasty.
+The popularity of double eyelid surgery has grown rapidly in the last decade, as a defined eyelid crease has long been valued because it is seen as an attractive and expressive appearance.

-Dr. De Silva has found that there is large natural variation in the appearance of Asian eyelids and that is key that patients expectations are clarified before surgery as the position of the double eyelid can be customised according to patient’s wishes.
-“I prefer to use the patient’s natural facial aesthetics in shaping and designing a double eyelid fold, for it to be both natural and in harmony with a patient’s face.
-Asian blepharoplasty is a surgery of finesse and detail, even 1mm difference between the two eyelids can be readily seen.”
+Asian blepharoplasty is a surgery of finesse and detail, even 1mm difference between the two eyelids can be readily seen.
 The variability in appearance of the Asian eyelid has underlying anatomical and cultural differences that need to be considered with Asian blepharoplasty.
-Dr. De Silva believes that eyelid reshaping requires a balance in considering the natural shape of the eyelid, consideration of a crease if present, tapering of the natural crease and the presence of an epicanthic fold.
-Asian blepharoplasty encompasses a large number of very different shaped eyelids such as Chinese, Japanese, Korean, Malaysian all with relatively unique anatomy that requires specialist techniques to achieve a natural looking result.
+Dr De Silva believes that eyelid reshaping requires a balance in considering the natural shape of the eyelid, consideration of a crease if present, tapering of the natural crease and the presence of an epicanthic fold.

 What is Asian blepharoplasty?

-The Asian eyelid has a different anatomy to the Caucasian eyelid, and approximately 50% of Asians have no defined eyelid crease.
+The anatomy of the Asian eyelid is unique and approximately 50% of Asians have no defined eyelid crease.
 The eyelid crease divides the upper eyelid into two segments known as a double eyelid shape.
-The majority of Asian patients who seek cosmetic Asian blepharoplasty do not want to look “Westernized,” they would like to keep their ethnicity and look like other Asians who have more open eyes and a natural looking eyelid crease.
+The majority of Asian patients who seek cosmetic Asian blepharoplasty do not want to look “Westernized,” they would like to keep their ethnicity and have more open eyes and a natural looking eyelid crease.

 What is a double eyelid crease?

 The eyelid crease is a naturally occurring fold in the upper eyelid skin that dived the upper eyelid into two parts.
-Although half of the Asian population have a crease it is often poorly defined.
-Double eyelid crease surgery is another name for Asian blepharoplasty.
+Although half of the Asian population have a crease it is often poorly defined or positioned low.
+Asian blepharoplasty enables reformation of a new more defined and higher crease.

 Why have Asian blepharoplasty?

-Common reasons for undergoing double eyelid crease surgery are to have a more open looking eye that is regarded as more attractive.
+Common reasons for undergoing double eyelid crease surgery are to have a more open and attractive looking eyes.
 Motivations for surgery are specific to each person and other reasons include ability to apply make-up without smudging, improve symmetry, reduce fullness of upper eyelid and to replace the need for eyelid taping.

 What are the different types of Asian eyelid creases?